AP-VectorLogo

 • But then Julie decided staying at home wasn’t for her (or for us) and off to daycare we went.
 Our increase in income went almost completely to daycare!
 We were paying $700 per month per kid by the time Sam turned 1 and Julie went back to work!
 Our monthly 529 savings was still less than $100.

-After each child started kindergarten, we got their college savings on track.
-And we ultimately saved money every month, because we weren’t allocating quite as much to “savings” as daycare had cost.
-The trick is not allocating all of the daycare money to something else once kindergarten comes.
-Honestly many families have to play / pay for the morning-care and after-care programs because their work days don’t quite line up with the school day, but thinking ahead isn’t too bad.
+After each kid went to kindergarten, we got their college savings on track.
+And we saved money each month because we weren’t saving quite as much as daycare cost.
+The trick is not allocating all of the day care money to something else once kindergarten comes.
+Honestly many families have to pay for the morning-care and after-care programs because their work days don’t quite line up with the school day, but thinking ahead isn’t too bad.
+Don’t think about the savings that will come from lightening up the daycare mode—just shift those resources in a different way into your child’s future.